-[ ] Not applicable.
-The Lead A Agency does not have license-exem pt family child Cá are homes.
+$\hfill \square$ Not applicable.
+The Lead Agency does not have license-exempt family child care homes.

-- e.
-Licensed in-home care (care in the child's own home): - i.
+e .
+Licens ed in-home care (care in the child's own home):

+i.
 Infant (if applicable)

+Ratio: n/a

+Group size: n/a

 ii.
 Toddler (if applicable)

+Ratio: n/a

+Group size: n/a

 iii.
 Preschool (if applicable)

+Ratio: n/a

+Group size: n/a

 iv.
 School-Age (if applicable)

+Ratio: n/a

+Group size: n/a

-v.
-Mixed-Age Groups (if applicable)
+٧. Mixed-Age Groups (if applicable)

+Ratio: n/a

+Group size: n/a

-f.
-Are any of the responses above different for license-exempt in-home care?
+Are an y of the responses above different for license-exempt in-home care?

+□ No.

-[x] Yes.
+≥ Yes.
 If yes, describe how the ratio and group size requirements for license-exempt in-home care vary by age of children served.
 Legal nonlicensed provider can care for up to eight children age 12 and younger and children ages 13-14 with special needs due to a disability and authorized to receive child care assistance.
 The total number of children who are 12 years of age and younger must include the legal nonlicensed child care provider's own children when the child care provider's own children are present at the child care site.
 The limit of eight children who are 12 years of age and younger and ages 13-14 with special needs due to a disability and authorized to receive child care assistance applies at all times to the child care site.

 Within the limitation of eight children, the following age distributions are required for legal nonlicensed providers: No more than two children who are at least six weeks old but less than 12 months old; No more than three children who are less than 24 months old; and no more than six children age five or younger.
-The number of preschool and school age children in the ratio depends on the number of infants and toddlers being served.
+The number of preschool and school age children in the ratio depends on the number

+of infants and toddlers being served.
 For example, a legal nonlicensed provider serving no infants and no toddlers could have up to 6 preschoolers and 2 school age children with 1 adult.
 A legal nonlicensed provider serving no infants, no toddler and no preschoolers could have up to 8 school age children with 1 adult.